Traditional pragmatic thinking is no longer the most effective way to to create value and wealth. This is result of two trends:

 That’s no longer true though.
 You can figure this stuff out by googling it now.

-So the problem with the current stye of medicine and health is not as much knowing what to do as it used to be.
+So the problem with the current style of medicine and health is not as much knowing what to do as it used to be.
 Everyone knows at least one thing they could do to improve their health.
 Yet, most people don’t do it.

 I read Gary Taube’s Good Calories, Bad Calories recently.
 It traces the history of the low-fat and high-fat diet movements and shows how for largely political reasons, the low-fat diet became more popular.